 It is in your best interest to file the FAFSA before the priority filing date at each school you are considering.
 Some financial aid programs have limited funding and deadline requirements.

 This is the deadline to ensure that new, incoming freshmen receive an estimated award prior to the May 1 enrollment confirmation deadline.

 If your tax data is not ready to transfer before a priority filing date you should go ahead and file your FAFSA using the best information available.
 However, you should update your FAFSA using IRS data retrieval as soon as the information is available to transfer.

 You will receive a request from the school for additional documentation by mail or email if anything is required.
 Step 2 must be completed before you can receive an official financial aid award.

 You may remain at step 3 until the cost of attendance is determined by the University’s Board of Regents.
 You will then be offered a package of financial aid awards based on eligibility (usually in late July).

-What is an electronic Financial Aid Award Notice (eFAAN)?
+What is the Financial Aid Award Notice (FAAN)?

 May/summer term financial aid will be awarded after you register for May/summer term classes.